 The combination of capabilities from Collibra and Databricks enables organizations to address a range of challenges associated with traditional data lake implementations.

 Shopping for data

 Collibra helps data consumers find the right sources by highlighting certified datasets and using techniques such as automated recommendations.
 Part of that shopping experience also includes aiding understanding of data by providing context (through business glossaries, data dictionaries and by collating user feedback).
 Once the right data has been selected, it needs to be provisioned by transforming it into the target format that the user requires for his analysis.
 Collibra’s detailed knowledge of technical metadata supports this process by helping to orchestrate data pipelines.
-For example, users can select a SQL Analytics instance and create a Tableau data source that specifies the required table(s) in Delta Lake on Databricks.
+For example, users can select a Databricks SQL instance and create a Tableau data source that specifies the required table(s) in Delta Lake on Databricks.
 Tableau will then be able to access the data in Databricks guided by metadata housed in Collibra.

 Most organizations face a raft of rules and policies impacting their use of data.
 Data privacy regulations are rapidly evolving across the globe (examples include GDPR in Europe, CCPA in the US, GDPL in Brazil and the PDP Bill in India), alongside industry specific rules that mandate their own set of controls, internal policies that restrict sharing of sensitive information (such as ensuring salary information remains with HR professionals), and data retention requirements for audit purposes.
 Balancing such a complex mix of requirements can only be done with a granular data-centric approach to compliance.
 By profiling and classifying data ingested into Delta Lake at the columnar level, Collibra ensures all sensitive information can be accurately identified, while also highlighting applicable policies that can be used to determine access permissions.